albertwujj/albertwujj.github.io/_posts/2019-04-10-In-Depth: Explaining OpenAI's GPT-2.md

 The embedding for the generated word is then used as the length-1 input sequence to another pass.
 This pass produces a single embedding, from which another word is sampled.
 And thus the process repeats, adding a single word to GPT-2’s response with each pass.

 Above, I have explained the adaptations made to the Transformer-based GPT model to allow GPT-2 to respond to prompts.
 I hope you found this essay helpful.
-Feel free to leave feedback, or let me know if you’d appreciate another post walking through the GPT-2 code in-depth.
+Feel free to leave feedback by email, or let me know if you’d appreciate another post walking through the GPT-2 code in-depth.